 About me

-I hold a BA in Economics from Universidad del Pacífico (Peru) and an MA in Economics from Universidad de los Andes (Colombia).
+I hold a BSc in Economics from Universidad del Pacífico (Peru) and an MA in Economics from Universidad de los Andes (Colombia).

 You can access my CV here: 📄 View CV.